Forbidden subgraphs and complete partitions

+Let $r \geq 2$ and $k$ be positive integers and write $[r]$ for $\{1,2, \dots ,r \}$.
+A graph $G$ is an \emph{$(r,k)$-graph} if there is a partition of $V(G)$ into sets $V_1, V_2, \dots , V_r$ such that $|V_i| \leq k$ for $1 \leq i \leq r$, and for all $1 \leq i < j \leq r$, there is an $e \in E(G)$ with one endpoint in $V_i$ and the other in $V_j$.
 Given an $(r,k)$-graph $G$, if each $V_i$ induces a connected subgraph, then contracting each $V_i$ to a single vertex shows that $K_r$ is a minor of $G$.
 Consequently, an $(r,k)$-graph with partition $V_1,\dots, V_r$ is sometimes called a \textit{$k$-split of $K_r$}.
 A more general notion of $k$-splits exists and the study of splits goes back to Heawood \cite{heawood}.
-Graph splits were originally mostly studied with respect to topological properties (see for example \cite{planarsplit}).
+Originally graph splits were mostly studied with respect to topological properties (see for example \cite{planarsplit}).
 More recently, the study of splits has been considered from an extremal perspective.
 There are several interesting questions one can ask, such as the largest complete minor in an $H$-free graph \cite{Fox, KrivSudakov} or in a graph without a sparse cut \cite{KrivNenadov}.